At a Glance

 Whether developing human resources, enhancing organizational effectiveness, increasing productivity, or overseeing dynamic growth, the MAM equips students with the skills, knowledge, and abilities necessary to face the challenges common in leadership positions and achieve their professional and personal goals.

 Class Scheduling for the Working Professional

 Azusa Pacific University’s School of Business and Management conducts a year-round schedule.
 The academic year is divided into nine-week terms.
-Master's in management students can opt for a 12-month, full-time, concentrated program, or an extended program of 18 to 30 months of academic work.
+Management program students can opt for a 12-month, full-time, concentrated program, or an extended program of 18 to 30 months of academic work.
 Fewer units in each semester are permissible.
 The School of Business and Management requires completion of a graduate degree within five years of initial enrollment.

 Classes are held one evening per week, from 5:55–10 p.m., to accommodate working professionals.
 The average class size is 20.

 Students benefit from personal attention and opportunities to build meaningful relationships with professors and peers from diverse backgrounds.

 To be classified as a full-time graduate student, one must be enrolled in at least nine units during each of the two nine-week sessions (e.g., Fall I and Fall II).
 New students are accepted each nine-week semester.
 The application deadline is approximately four weeks before the start of any session.
 For more information, call (626) 815-3835.

 International applicants may obtain international application deadlines from APU’s International Center.